-Deadly Waters - the second in the DI Andy Horton Series
+Deadly Waters - no. 2 in the DI Andy Horton Series

 A woman found

 brutally murdered on the Mulberry in Langstone Harbour

 A note on the body "Have you forgotten ME?"